Isreal-Oparanti/Lancepoint_/README.md

 **Contract Address / Program ID:** `AkDSbrdvrnfe558WDZEkGuJUayt8nChyog6bcGr1hVFm`

-This program is a fully on-chain freelance platform built using the Anchor framework on Solana.
+Lancepoint is a fully on-chain freelance platform built using the Anchor framework on Solana.
 It enables clients to create paid job posts, freelancers to apply, and both parties to securely transact using program-controlled escrow accounts.
 The goal is to provide a transparent, trustless, and automated system for gig management and payments. 🚀

 ## 📌 Overview